 - rent rebates

 - maintenance issues

-- or, giving a landlord notice that you as tenant are going to terminate the tenancy and vacate.
+- giving a landlord notice that you, as the tenant, will end your tenancy and vacate.

-To start, look up the legislation for the province you wish to locate to and visit their web site.
-They have been very well written and laid out to make them very user friendly.
+To start, look up the rental laws for the province you wish to locate and visit their website.

 Landlord Tenant Boards in Canada: